Queen Elizabeth II dead at 96 after 70 years on the throne

 And the family troubles continued.
 Her son Prince Andrew was entangled in the sordid tale of sex offender businessman Jeffrey Epstein, an American businessman who had been a friend.
 Andrew denied accusations that he had sex with one of the women who said she was trafficked by Epstein.

-The queen’s grandson Prince Harry walked away from Britain and his royal duties after marrying American actress Meghan Markle in 2018.
+The queen’s grandson Prince Harry walked away from Britain and his royal duties after marrying American TV actress Meghan Markle, who is biracial, in 2018.
 He alleged in an interview that some in the family -– but pointedly not the queen -– had been less than welcoming to his wife.

-She enjoyed robust health well into her 90s, although she used a cane in an appearance after Philip’s death.
-In October 2021, she spent a night in a London hospital for tests after canceling a trip to Northern Ireland.

 May brought another symbolic moment, when she asked Charles to stand in for her and read the Queen’s Speech at the State Opening of Parliament, one of the monarch’s most central constitutional duties.